e-vakker/hybrid-office-dc-gns3-lab/06_deploy_permissive-firewall_rules.md

-# Set Up Permissive Firewall Rules
+# Deploy Permissive Firewall Rules

 We will create permissive firewall rules for testing purposes.
 These rules allow all traffic through the `VLAN_GROUP`, and we gradually harden them as later.